 The Himalayan Mountaineering Institute is a pilgrimage for all climbing enthusiasts.
-Adventure lovers from all over the world, wishing to scale the heights of Mt Kanchenjunga cannot miss a visit.
+Adventure lovers from all over the world, wishing to scale the heights of Mt.
+Kanchenjunga cannot miss a visit.
 The institute in essence is an inspiration to trek some of the highest mountain peaks in the world.
-Be it the nature lovers, adventure junkies or any visitor, this is a popular tourist attraction of Darjeeling.
+Be it nature lovers, adventure junkies, or any visitor, this is a popular tourist attraction in Darjeeling.

 The Himalayan Mountaineering Institute was established to honor the feat of two famous mountaineers, Tenzing Norgay and Sir Edmund Hillary after they climbed the Everest in 1953.
 Moreover, the well-stocked museum awes the visitors with mountaineering displays and many expedition artifacts.
 Your love for the mountains multiplies here.
 Read More

 Explore colonial connections

 The Britishers residing in India had fallen in love with the scenic charm of Darjeeling.
 While tracing the colonial roots in Darjeeling, sample the elegant 19th century lifestyle at the Windamere Hotel or the Glenburn Tea estate.